uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

 - **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ipbw3u/understanding_craving_personal_reflections/mcvnb5j/)** _2025-02-15 09:41:40:

     Are you already established in unbroken precepts and withdrawal from sensual engagements?
 If not, you are probably overthinking things.
 Up until that point, craving is nothing more complicated than the fact that you break the precepts or give in to sensuality even occasionally, and trying to see anything more subtle than that will distract you from the actual and rather obvious problem—the actions you still engage in.
 Even if you were to then develop perfectly accurate ideas about the practice, all you will be doing with them is managing the byproducts of that root problem that is still welcomed and tolerated.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ipbw3u/understanding_craving_personal_reflections/md1cenr/)** _2025-02-16 06:56:53 *(in reply to a comment not included)*:

+    >Until recently, my "meditation" practice mainly consisted of "sitting in a room doing nothing", often for hours, resisting the pull to distract myself from boredom.
+Outside of these "meditation sessions", it can still happen that I give in to distraction and subtle entertainment (like reading an interesting article on Wikipedia, scrolling through Buddhist subreddits), though it never escalates to completely losing perspective and starting to watch a movie or something like that.
+As it now feels normal to spend my weekends and after-work hours this way, I felt it woul

+    I would advise focusing more on learning to discern when something is internally rooted in distraction and avoiding it only then, instead of rejecting everything and trying to sit in perfect quietude (an activity which might very well become your distraction from what's actually happening interally when you still don't see your mind clearly).
+Full non-activity comes later in the training, and it will almost certainly be done wrongly before that.

+    Reading Wikipedia articles or Buddhist subreddits is not a distraction in itself; it doesn't *need* to destroy your self-awareness like watching a movie would.
+It will do so when the motivation *at that time* is some sort of craving or pressure already, and your reading is *at that time* your way of acting in accordance with that craving.
+Then you're making it worse, and trying yourself to dukkha tigher and tighter by virtue of doing that action.
+It's like how you don't let a brat have do he wants *because* he's throwing a tantrum about it.
+If there's no tantrum and he doesn't care if you say no, it's fine.
+But you still keep an eye on him because he could start getting overly engaged and emotionally invested, and then he'd angrily refuse to stop when you tell him to.

+    So learn to discern your motivations more clearly, and then you'll be able to know beyond doubt when something is fine and when it isn't.
+If you just stick to a blanket avoidance like you're describing, you might well be depriving yourself of the opportunity to develop understanding of your own mind, which is what defines wholesome and unwholesome.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ipbw3u/understanding_craving_personal_reflections/md2corr/)** _2025-02-16 12:52:11 *(in reply to a comment not included)*:

+    >Would it be more conducive to wisdom to read the article, observe if I could stop in the middle of it and continue if no pressure (on the level of throwing a tantrum) is felt?

+    With this sort of thing, yes.
+You basically have to  allow yourself some room for trial and error in regard to everything that isn't against the precepts in order to come to discern what actually makes something wholesome or unwholesome (your own mental state in relation to that activity at the time).
+It's not the activity itself; it's the craving behind it.

+    If you just "stay on the safe side" by default, you can end up giving up everything without coming any closer to seeing where the problem actually was, and the willpower for that blanket restraint will *have* to run out eventually.
+And then you'll be right back where you started because you never learned where the "bait" really is.
+Like [the second herd of deer in MN 25](https://suttas.hillsidehermitage.org/?q=mn25).

+    But even within that trial and error, what is never up for debate is that you must not break the precepts.
+That cannot be conducive in any shape or form.
+If you never do that, you will never stray too far off.

+    You might one day spend a whole afternoon obsessively researching flowers, and some pressure will build up as a result.
+But if that's *really* all you did, and you never went on TikTok or something (thereby actually breaking a precept), it's not going to leave you with a mind infected with lust for days on end and lead you to do something coarsely unwholesome.
+You might also learn something about how craving works because obviously the flowers were not the problem.
+Consuming actual entertainment is a very different story, and there can't ever be a good reason for doing it.
+Nor will going that far ever teach you any relevant lessons that you didn't already know.

+    >I am quite aware that there are things that utterly destroy self-awareness (like listening to very emotional music)

+    *All* music, actually.
+Some types are even worse than others, but all of them are unwholesome.
+That's why abstaining from music of any kind is part of the eight precepts.

+    >However, it still feels safer to even avoid these things when I experience even a tiny push towards them and if they are not really necessary for my well-being.
+That's how "doing nothing," going for walks, hiking, and reading the Dhamma have basically become my only hobbies left.

+    "A tiny push" is also the only thing that can get you to go for a walk or read Dhamma, and you could also say that most of the time neither are strictly necessary for your well-being.
+So from that point of view, it doesn't make sense to think that *those* tiny pushes are fine and the others aren't.
+If you took this view to its culmination, then the only truly pure coarse of action would be to stop breathing and wither away, since breathing too is rooted in a tiny push that goes unnoticed.

+    The things that have to be categorically avoided are not the "tiny pushes."
+They are the big pushes that usurp your perspective, and preventing that is what the precepts are for (even some "hobbies" are not a problem if they don't contradict the precepts and are done in solitude).
+So learn to stay within the tiny pushes and to recognize when a push starts to grow past a certain point.
+And you'll need to learn for yourself what that "point" is through repeated practice; it's not something you can recognize through mere reasoning.

+    And the principle never really changes.
+What constitutes a big push just becomes subtler as you progress, and as the old big pushes fall away and become impossible.
+Thus, at no point will it feel like you have to avoid everything if you're practicing rightly.

+    This is how you achieve automatic and natural moderation in all matters.
+Not by preemptively defining how long you should do each individual thing.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1ipbw3u/understanding_craving_personal_reflections/mda3owr/)** _2025-02-17 17:36:03 *(in reply to a comment not included)*:

+    >I guess the same is true for mental actions at my current practice stage?
+Instead of worrying about being unmindful, wondering "where the craving exactly is" and trying to jump to conclusions, it would be better to observe which mental engagement ends in my mind being wild (like dwelling on the annoying behavior of a person) and which engagement doesn't effect me very much (like daydreaming about the household work i have planned for the day).
+So reestablishing the context is important when one has been lost in his thoughts and daydreams

+    You need to worry about the "daydreaming" and thinking that is clearly driven by longing and hatred, because that's the one that destroys your perspective.
+And it's not about some ultra subtle "reading between the lines" of your thoughts; it's a very obvious, feverish attitude where the mind refuses to let go of those thoughts and memories even though you don't want them and you see that they're painful.
+Hence all the similes in the talks about the "wild animal" that disobeys your commands.

+    The view that daydreaming and thining are inherently a problem is deeply embedded in a lot of people's minds today because of the popular focusing techniques with which almost everybody starts, but in the Suttas you don't find that idea.
+The natural function of the mind (mano) is to go past the immediacy the five senses, and that's not a problem in itself.
+It becomes a problem when there is passion behind the thinking, which again is what makes you lose perspective and mindfulness.

+    >but being mindful and not becoming absorbed into mental images 24/7 isn't a concern

+    Yes, and right there is the reason for the sequential nature of the training.
+If you try to skip ahead, inevitably you'll be trying to uproot defilements that you can't even see yet.
+Because the problem is as of yet too unclear and ambiguous, it feels like you have to stab in every direction "just to be safe," since it could be anywhere as far as you can tell.

 ---